 What about Power of Attorney kits?

-- you get no advice or options that are available to you in setting up the power with inbuilt safeguards and/or flexibility
+- you do not get legal advice or options that are available to you in setting up the power with inbuilt safeguards and/or flexibility;

-- you may set up the power incorrectly or choose the wrong type to use
+- you may set up the power incorrectly or choose the wrong type;

 - you may inadvertently have left yourself and assets open to greater risks;

-- a friend or relative may present you with something to sign that you have not receive adequate advice about
+- a friend or relative may present you with something to sign that you have not receive adequate advice about; and

 - once you have become incapacitated, it is too late to correct any difficulties caused by incorrectly completing the forms.

-These errors can cause delay and expense for your family or losses to you if the person you have appointed misuses the power that you have given them.
-The cost of a properly drawn Power of Attorney and the advice about ways to protect you and your assets provides peace of mind and is prudent insurance.
+These errors can cause delay and expense for your family, or losses to you if the person you appoint misuses the power you have given them.
+The cost of a properly drawn Power of Attorney, and legal advice about ways to protect you and your assets, provides peace of mind and is prudent insurance.